Margin vs Markup: Margin is profit as % of selling price. Markup is profit as % of cost. A 50% markup = 33.3% margin.

 Is this profit margin calculator free?

-Can I calculate margins for multiple items?
+Can I calculate margins for multiple items at once?

-Yes!
-Switch to "Multiple Items" mode to add multiple products or services.
-Enter the cost and desired margin for each item, and the calculator will show individual results plus totals for cost, revenue, profit, and average margin.
+Yes.
+Switch to Multiple Items mode to add products or services individually.
+Enter the cost and target margin or markup for each item, and the calculator will display per-item results along with totals for cost, revenue, profit, and average margin.